 What Is Prompt Engineering?

 Prompt engineering is the practice of crafting inputs to get better outputs from AI.
-The same model, given different prompts, can produce wildly different results.
+The same model, given different prompts, can produce very different results.
 A vague prompt yields vague answers.
 A specific, well-structured prompt yields focused, useful responses.
-Prompt engineering is the skill of writing those inputs — and it matters for every AI tool in your stack.
+Prompt engineering is the skill of writing those inputs.

-As models improve, they tolerate messier prompts better.
+As models improve, they handle messier prompts more gracefully.
 But clarity and structure still pay off.
-Good prompts reduce back-and-forth, improve consistency, and help you get the most from any tool.
+Good prompts reduce back-and-forth, improve consistency, and help you get the most out of any tool.

 Why It Matters

 Two people using the same AI tool can have completely different experiences.
-One gets generic fluff; the other gets actionable output.
+One gets generic fluff; the other gets something actually useful.
 The difference is usually the prompt.
-Investing a few minutes in how you ask can save hours of iteration.
+A few minutes spent improving how you ask can save hours of iteration.

 For business use, prompt quality affects: